 Bodegas Manzanos gives its name to the group of wineries that best represent the identity of the family Fernández de Manzanos.
 There are three wineries: Azagra and Haro in appellation Rioja and Campanas in appellation Navarra.
-In these wineries, the young team of the fifth generation of the family elaborate the quality wines that are worldwide acclaimed.
+In these wineries, the young team of the fifth generation of the family elaborate the quality wines that are acclaimed worldwide.
 Its quality is determined by its origin: their own vineyards.

 Bodegas Manzanos Haro is the oldest winery in the city of Haro.
 It dates back to 1801.
-It now comprises the building of Bodegas Berceo and the Palacio de Tejada, a palace of 1733 that is located just 50 metres away from Plaza de la Paz, the main square in Haro.
-There are five buildings in between these two that are in ruins and will be demolished in order to build our proyects for 2021-2022.
+It now comprises the building of Bodegas Berceo and the Palacio de Tejada, a palace from 1733 that is located just 50 metres away from Plaza de la Paz, the main square in Haro.
+There are five buildings in between these two that are in ruins and will be demolished in order to build our projects for 2021-2022.

 They complete the group of buildings that is Bodegas Manzanos Haro.
 Right now we are adapting our facilities to not only improve the enoturistic experience of the visitor but also the quality and delicacy of the wines that are sealed by Manzanos.
 Bodegas Manzanos Haro will occupy the block between Palacio de Tejada and Bodegas Berceo with the buildings and caves that they own.

 Bodegas Manzanos Azagra is the flagship of Manzanos Wines, the company in which some brands of Rioja appellation are elaborated and bottled.
-It is located in what is called as “Rioja del Reyno”, in Azagra (Navarra), surrounded by loads of vineyards property of Manzanos family.
+It is located in what is called “Rioja del Reyno”, in Azagra (Navarra), surrounded by loads of vineyards property of the Manzanos family.
 This château style winery was first built in 2002, but it was not until 2007 when the work started to be carried out in here.
-It was designed by Victor Fernández de Manzanos Pastor, the father of current CEO.
+It was designed by Victor Fernández de Manzanos Pastor, the father of the current CEO.
 He created a perfect winery to guarantee the best quality of the wine, with the help of the architecture.

 The winery is placed on the top of a hill, far from the centre of the village.
-Its location is perfect since the fact of being on the top made possible the design of the four underground floors, each one for a different process.
+Its location is perfect due to the fact of being on the top made possible the design of the four underground floors, each one for a different process.
 This way, the wine comes down from one floor to the next one using gravity.
-This makes possible to avoid pumping the wine.
+This makes it possible to avoid pumping the wine.